stecasta/advanced-lane-detection/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+This pipeline aims at increasing robustness by combining different computer vision techniques for the detection of lane lines.
+In particular, I used a sobelx filter to segment lines which are almost vertical in the image and I applied a threshold in the saturation channel, which should be the least affected by changes in light conditions.
+The two binary images were then combined.

+  In order to find the lane pixel I looked for peaks in the histogram of the combined binary image.
+This can lead to the problem that a long shadow next to the lane could be misinterpreted for the lane.

+The hardest parts of the video for the algorithm were those in which there was a rapid chang of light or color of the ground.
+I found that what worked best to overcome it was to put sanity checks and discard the data points that didn 't pass them
+ .
+The
+  problem with this approach is that you are less reactive to quick changes.

+In general, although doing the camera calibration only once improved the speed, the pipeline is rather slow and not suited for real-time.
+In these terms, a possible improvement could be to re-write the pipeline in C++.

+ Future work could include using this pipeline as the labeler for a dataset used to train a neural network, which should ideally be more robust to different conditions.